-The workshop was organised by Angelique van Rensburg, the Regional Consultant for Southern Africa.
+The workshop was organised by Angelique Trusler, the Regional Consultant for Southern Africa.
 Attendees were sent instructions in an email on how to download and install the data and software required.
 A couple of weeks before the workshop the instructors and helpers were put into contact with one another via email to decide who would do what during the workshop.
-We used a Google Sheet to indicate which parts we would like to teach and who would be able to act as helpers on what days.
+We used a shared online spreadsheet to indicate which parts we would like to teach and who would be able to act as helpers on what days.

 In the week before the workshop, we met online with Zoom and it was suggested that we meet every day 15 minutes before the session started.
 We organised ourselves such that there were four instructors/helpers around every day.
 One person would be teaching, one would act as the host for Zoom while the other two watched the chat and added notes and links to the Etherpad.
 We decided to use Jamboard stickies for end-of-day feedback.

 One thing we were not able to contend with during the workshop was load shedding.
 Due to the energy crisis in South Africa, which is caused by the inability of the South African power supplier to meet the electricity demands of the country, parts of the electricity network are switched off for two to four hours at a time.
 It is possible to switch to mobile data, but mobile signal also drops during load shedding which causes people to lose their Internet connection.
 Mobile data is also very expensive and not an option for all, considering that most learners are post graduate students and not yet earning a monthly salary.

 During the Workshop